-Wonders & Worries is San Antonio’s first support program for families in crisis due to a parent or child’s serious life/threatening diagnosis condition that can include cancer, ALS, Parkinson’s, Multiple Sclerosis, as well as many others.
-Prior to July of 2017, support services like these were not available to children and families in San antonio.
+Wonders & Worries is San Antonio’s first support program for families in crisis due to a parent serious life/threatening diagnosis condition that can include cancer, ALS, Parkinson’s, Multiple Sclerosis, as well as many others.
+Prior to July of 2017, support services like these were not available to children and families in San Antonio.
 Now, thanks to a collaboration between the Children’s Bereavement Center of South Texas, the START Center for Cancer Care, and Wonders & Worries of Austin, local families have a resource available when they receive life-threatening news for a family member.

 Wonders & Worries ensures that children and teenagers (ages 2-18) can reach their full potential even though their parent is going through a serious illness.
-A paren’ts illness can affect a child’s mental helaht, brain development, relationships and school performance.
+A parent’s illness can affect a child’s mental health, brain development, relationships and school performance.
 But with tools and guidance, families can strengthen their communication and effectively support each other.
 All services are provided free of charge, and offered in English and Spanish.

 - Individual Sessions: Providing one-on-one support for ages 2-18